Jufrisch/MATLAB-Adaptive-filter-toolbox-extended/README.md

 # Examples

-I provide examples of some analysis in the file analyze_example.m
+I provide examples of performing analysis in the file analyze_example.m